MITgcm/MITgcm/doc/examples/examples.rst

 In addition to raw binary data files with ``.data`` extension, each binary file has a corresponding ``.meta`` file.
 These plain-text files include information about the array size, precision (i.e., ``float32`` or ``float64``), and if relevant, time information  and/or a list of these fields included in the binary file.
-The ``.meta`` files are used by MITgcm :filelink:`utils` when binary data is read.
+The ``.meta`` files are used by MITgcm :filelink:`utils` when binary data are read.

 The following output files are generated: